 From here, you may be looking at parking on side streets which may be a combination of meters or limited permit parking.
 As such, you'll do well to keep an eye out for signs when you park- although we'd generally consider these to be among the easier neighborhoods for street parking.

 Hotels in Garfield and Friendship

-Neither of these neighborhoods is home to any permanent hotels; however, some Airbnbs exist within walking distance of the business district.
+Neither of these neighborhoods is home to any permanent hotels; however, some apartment rentals exist within walking distance of the business district.